NorthArrowResearch/sandbar-analysis-workbench/docs/Technical_Reference/database_object_model.md

 | SampleCode     | VARCHAR (50)    |             |
 | SampleCount    | INTEGER         |             |
 | SiteID         | INTEGER, NN     |             |

-## MySQL

-The structure of the central, master MySQL database essentially mirrors that of the local SQLite database.
-The major difference is that the `TableChangeLog` table has the following fields:

-* TableName
-* UpdatedOn
-* Sequence
-* Synchronize

-It's this TableChangeLog table that controls whether the data in a table is copied down to local databases when users synchronize with the master database.
-The Workbench software looks for records in the local SQLite copy that have an `UpdatedOn` field that is older than that in the master, and have a `Synchronize` value <> 0.
-These records are then looped over and each table is synchronized in the order of the `Sequence` field.

-## General Design Principles